Marijuana and/or Cannabis - also know as weed, pot, hashish, grass, refer, Mary Jane, ganja and more.

 Trichomes - refer to tiny hairs with bulbs that cover the buds and leaves around the buds.
 Their bulbs or trichomes contain sticky flower resin ('kief' when dried) which contains high levels of THC and CBD.

-Bowl - refers to the part of a smoking device, commonly a pipe or bong, where marijuana is put to smoke.
+Bowl - refers to the part of a smoking device, commonly a pipe or bong, where cannabis is put to smoke.

 - THC vs. CBD

-Marijuana contains hundreds of chemicals, but there are two main chemicals: THC and CBD.
-These act very differently in the body so it's important to be aware of the differences before using marijuana.
+Cannabis contains hundreds of chemicals, but there are two main chemicals: THC and CBD.
+These act very differently in the body so it's important to be aware of the differences before using cannabis.

 THC, or Tetrahydrocannabinol is responsible for the high.
 Farmers have slowly cultivated plants to have higher levels of THC to increase the plant's effect.
 THC is responsible for the feelings of higher anxiety and paranoia if too much is taken.
 The Potency section below covers THC percentages found in various marijuana products.